silverbulletmd/silverbullet/website/Install.md

 1. Installation via [[Install/Docker]] (the awesome container runtime): recommended if you already have Docker installed
 2. Installation of the single [[Install/Binary]] distribution (available for all major platforms)

-# Non-local access
+# Network and Internet access
-Once you got a comfortable set running locally, you may want to look at options to expose your setup to your [[Install/Network and Internet]].
+Once you got a comfortable set running locally, you will have to look at options to expose your setup to your [[Install/Network and Internet]].